-An Individual Education Plan (IEP) is developed for each student who has been identified as exceptional by an Identification, Placement and Review Committee (IPRC) within 30 school days of the student's placement.
+An Individual Education Plan (IEP) is developed for each student who has been identifi d as exceptional by an Identifi ation, Placement and Review Committee (IPRC) within 30 school days of the student's placement.
 The IEP is reviewed and updated bi-annually at the beginning of each term/semester.